net-lisias-ksp/AviationLights/KNOWN_ISSUES.md

-# Aviation Lights /L Unleashed :: Known Issues
+# Aviation Lights /L :: Known Issues

 None at this moment. :)